An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 That’s because TVR helped define and establish Britain’s reputation for tiny, fun and simple two-door sports cars.

-During the Britain’s immediate post-war era, small-time motorsport and car club events became a fixture of the country’s adult pastimes.
-And because club racing became so popular, TVR became a well-known manufacturer in that space, alongside the others listed above.
+During Britain’s immediate post-war era, small-time motorsport and car club events became a fixture of the country’s adult pastimes.
+And because club racing became so popular, TVR took advantage of it and proliferated in that space, alongside the others listed above.

 Red vintage sports car with chrome wire-spoke wheels parked on a road with a wooden fence in the background.